 What Is Zoloft Used For?

-Zoloft is an SSRI that is often prescribed for major depressive disorder, panic disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), premenstrual dysphoric disorder (PMDD), and social anxiety disorder.
+Zoloft is a common brand name for “sertraline,” an SSRI antidepressant drug.
+It’s often prescribed for major depressive disorder, panic disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), premenstrual dysphoric disorder (PMDD), and social anxiety disorder.

 What Are The Common Side Effects of Zoloft?